joelparkerhenderson/wordbooks/README.md

 This repository contains demo wordbooks.

-A wordbook is a collection of words, and possibly their meanings.
-A wordbook is like a dictionary, glossary, lexicon, vocabulary, and so on.
+  * A wordbook is a collection of words, and possibly their meanings.
+  * A wordbook is like a dictionary, glossary, lexicon, vocabulary, and so on.

 We use these wordbooks with our software consulting clients.

-These wordbooks help us create consistent clear communication.
+  * A wordbook helps our teams communicate clearly and consistently.
+  * A wordbook is especially good for cross-cultural teams and global teams.

 Suggestions, comments, and pull requests are welcome.